LYMPHOCYTIC LEUKEMIA IN DOGS

 ACUTE LYMPHOCYTIC LEUKEMIA (ALL)

-Dogs with ALL are generally very sick and require aggressive chemotherapy.
-Often they need blood transfusions because of the severe anemia or antibiotic to make up for the neutropenia.
+Pets with ALL are generally very sick and require aggressive chemotherapy.
+Often they need blood transfusions because of the severe anemia or antibiotics to make up for the neutropenia.
 Typical chemotherapy protocols include: prednisone, vincristine, cyclophosphamide, L-asparginase and doxorubicin.
 Still, even with aggressive chemotherapy only 30% of patients achieve remission and with no therapy most patients die within a few weeks.
+Prognosis is poor when ALL is diagnosed so it is important to distinguish ALL from lymphoma or from more treatable forms of leukemia.

 WHAT ELSE COULD IT BE?